-Plaka boasts several excellent bozoukias.
+Plaka boasts several excellent bouzoukias.
 If you are unfamiliar with the concept of a bouzoukia, these are taverna-style establishments that serve food and drinks.

 Follow in Caesar’s Footsteps at the Roman Agora

-You can glance out across the Roman Agora from the main streets of Plaka and the area is relatively compact.
-That said, admission is only 2 euros (or included with your Acropolis ticket) so the Agora is well worth a quick exploration.
+You will be in and out of the Roman Agora in five minutes if you choose to head inside.
+That said, admission is only €2 (or free with your Acropolis ticket) so the Agora is well worth a quick exploration.

 The tower wors as a sundial, a water clock, and a weathervane.
 Constructed in the 1st century BC, the tower was considered an advanced technological development for its time.

 Discover a Forgotten Ottoman Mosque

 This was originally referred to as the “wheat market mosque” owing to its location near the Ottoman grain cellars.
-Although the minaret was destroyed, the mosque itself was recently renovated and now houses a photography exhibition.
+Although the minaret was destroyed, the mosque itself was recently renovated.
+A photography exhibition is now housed inside.

 Shop for Unique and Eclectic Greek Souvenirs

-Owing to the lower labor rates, gold in Greece is much more affordable than in nearby European countries, however, it should be noted that some of the more artisanal jewelry designer shops add their markup on account of the design efforts and branding.
+Owing to the lower labor rates, gold in Greece is much more affordable than in nearby European countries.
+However, it should be noted that some of the independent jewelry stores here add their markup on account of their design efforts and branding.

 Where to Buy Greek Products and Ingredients

 The walls here are lined with old barrels and colourful bottles of liquor.
-Aside from tasting and buying bottles of liquor as gifts for family and friends back at home, this is a nice spot to hang out among other travellers and locals.
+Aside from tasting and buying the various liquors, this is a nice spot to hang out among other travellers and locals.

 120 Adrianou street is home to a quaint little ouzo store that stocks more variations of ouzo than any other shop in Athens.
 Its owner Angelo should be your go-to if you want to learn all about Greece’s national tipple.